hamilton-lima/smallflatworld/README.md

 - Allow users to code behavior of scenario elements
 - Allow creation of stories

-## next steps
+## Roadmap

+editor
+- delete element
+- drag elements

+actions
+- replace red box with running boy model

 coding
-- add on click event handler to 3D element - introduce code ui with blocks
+- add on click event handler to 3D element
+  - introduce code ui with blocks
 - add function to display message
 - add shared state of the realm available to the coding with blocks

+actions
+- add jump
+  - add physics to the objects

+realm management
+- create new

 editor
-- delete element
 - add keybinds for edit actions
 - center rotation point at the center of the bounding box
 - add predefined scale for each library
+- add option to snap city road elements only by the sides
 - add portal component
 - move mesh cache to realm database
-- add option to snap city road elements only by the sides

 multiplayer
 - wait for the full state of the realm after joining and update current realm